Diabetes: The Disease That Killed Thousands of Americans

 Q: How do you manage diabetes?

 A: I use my insulin pump, which keeps me in control.
-If I have any questions about my blood sugar or how to keep it balanced, I go to my doctor.
+I go to my doctor if I have any questions about my blood sugar or how to keep it balanced.

 Q: How did you learn about diabetes?